learnbyexample/learn_gnused/exercises/Exercise_solutions.md

 3
 ```

-**4)** For the input file `broken.txt`, display lines between the markers `top` and `bottom`.
-The first `sed` command shown below doesn't work because lines till the end of file are printed when the second address isn't found.
+**4)** The input file `broken.txt` starts with a line containing `top` followed by some content before a line containing `bottom` is found.
+Blocks of lines bounded by these two markers repeats except for the last block as it is missing the `bottom` marker.
+The first `sed` command shown below doesn't work because it is matching till the end of file due to the missing marker.
+Correct this command to get the expected output shown below.

 ```bash
 $ cat broken.txt